 In addition to ensuring that your application is completed and submitted correctly, an attorney (and their staff) can conduct vital legal research, identify relevant legal arguments, and develop sound strategies.

 - If your application for SSDI benefits is denied in New York, a Social Security disability attorney can help you appeal that decision in court, whereas a disability advocate cannot.

 - Social Security disability attorneys are bound by professional rules of conduct that require them to stay up to date with legal changes and keep you updated on the status of your case, whereas non-lawyer advocates do not.

 Handling Your SSDI Case From Application to Appeal (and Everything in Between)

-At O'Connor Law, our highly-experienced Social Security disability attorneys can help you apply—and fight—for the SSDI benefits you need and deserve.
+At O'Connor Law, our highly-experienced Social Security disability attorneys in New York can help you apply—and fight—for the SSDI benefits you need and deserve.
 Put your future in the hands of true legal professionals.
 Contact us today to schedule an appointment for a free initial consultation to learn more about how we can assist you.